Instructor: Craig Vandall Stevens

 Finally we demonstrate sawing curved components directly from solid wood planks.
 Suggestions for wood grain selection, methods of creating identical pieces and working with the resulting curved furniture parts help students get the most from this very accessible technique.

-As time permits, we’ll discuss joinery options for curved work and dealing with non-straight furniture components as well as a coopering demonstration.
-Modern materials and adhesives make bent work approachable; kerfed MDF (Neatform) and bendable plywood (Wigglewood) as well as adhesives such as Unibond 800 (2-part urea resin glue) and are affordable and available.
+We’ll also discuss modern materials and adhesives that make bent work approachable; kerfed MDF (Neatform) and bendable plywood (Wigglewood) as well as adhesives such as Unibond 800 (2-part urea resin glue) are excellent for this type of work.

 Students complete the course with sample curves, a new set of advanced skills and full of ideas for creating expressive designs.